airbus-seclab/c-compiler-security/msvc_compilation.md

 ### Warnings

-*All* warnings can be enabled by using the `/Wall` option, as documented [here](https://docs.microsoft.com/en-us/cpp/preprocessor/compiler-warnings-that-are-off-by-default?view=msvc-160)
+*All* warnings can be enabled by using the `/Wall` option, as documented [](https://docs.microsoft.com/en-us/cpp/preprocessor/compiler-warnings-that-are-off-by-default?view=msvc-160).

+*Note*: The `/W4` option does **not** enable all "level 4" warnings: `/W4 displays level 1, level 2, and level 3 warnings, and all level 4 (informational) warnings that aren't off by default.`.
+So, you have to use `/Wall` and disable the ones that are not relevant.

 As with GCC and Clang, MSVC supports disabling warnings for "external" headers, by using the `/external` option, documented [here](https://docs.microsoft.com/en-us/cpp/build/reference/external-external-headers-diagnostics?view=msvc-160).
 For example: `/external:anglebrackets /external:W3` will lower warnings to `W3` for headers included through `<>`.